 Y says asta7sin that only the taker back gets lashed, and this is his first opinion, and that of muhammad

+7:195 its good for imam to advise claimant to drop their hadd claim, yustahsan

 7:196 a man claiming that a slave slandered him and brings one witness and says I have another witness so imprison him until that witness comes, can he?
 No

 But what if the qadi knows this first witness his pious and stuff and that the other witness is in the city?